-22 of the best Netflix tips and tricks
+17 essential Netflix tips, tricks and hidden features | Stuff

 Need to loan someone temporary access to your Netflix account while you’re on holiday?

-The Chrome extension AccessURL (£free, chrome.google.com) lets you share a link with a built-in expiry date so they don’t abuse your generosity.
+The Chrome extension AccessURL (free for Chrome) lets you share a link with a built-in expiry date so they don’t abuse your generosity.

-Note: UPDATED: Become a next-level Netflixer with our streaming masterplan, including how to request new titles...